Life beyond Fritz: On the detachment of electrolytic bubbles: Supporting Information

 Derivation of the force balance and sketch of the forces acting on the bubble (Figure S1); Electrolyte properties (Table S1); Surface characterization details and scanning electron microscopy (SEM) images (Figure S2); Details of the wetting characteristics and equilibrium contact angle of a new and used electrode (Figure S3); Contact radius and contact angle evolution of the spreading bubbles at various experimental conditions (Figure S4).

 \begin{acknowledgement}

 This work was supported by the Dutch Research Council (NWO) in the framework of the ENW PPP Fund for the top sectors with support from Shell, Nobian and Nouryon [and from the Ministry of Economic Affairs in the framework of the PPS-toeslagregeling], Grant No. 741.019.201.
 DK has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 950111, BU-PACT).
 We thank Andrea Prosperetti, Bastian Mei and Aleksandr Bashkatov for fruitful discussions and their comments on the work, Kai Sotthewes for the AFM measurements, and the technicians of our research group for their great help on the design and production stage.
+We also thank the anonymous reviewers for their insightful questions and suggestions to improve our work.

 \end{acknowledgement}